microsoft/TextWorld/docs/source/notes/cfg.md

 A similarly useful function for containers and doors is the `[if x is open][else if x is locked][otherwise][end if]` which will modify the sentence based on the state of the object.
 For example, for our chest we could say `The chest is [if chest is open]open[else if chest is locked]locked[otherwise]closed[end if].` When writing the line of text, Inform will automatically select the line which matches the if statement, so an open chest will result in `The chest is open`, a locked chest will result in `The chest is locked.`, etc (note that `open`, `closed` and `locked` are the three possible states of a container or door).
 We can also embed functions within each other, so `The chest is [if chest is open]open, and has [a list of things in the chest] in it.[else if chest is locked]locked[otherwise]closed[end if].` will also print a list of the chest's contents if the chest is open.

 ## Interesting Properties
 Using a grammar allows for several interesting aspects of natural language.
-These all emerge out of the way the grammar is authored, and some are suppored by underlying systems (e.g. Grouping similar objects)
+These all emerge out of the way the grammar is authored, and some are supported by underlying systems (e.g. Grouping similar objects)
 * **Language Variability**: The most basic property of a grammar is that we have multiple ways to represent the same information.
 This allows for significant variation within the generated descriptions.
 * **Paraphrasing**: By using features such as grouping or adjective/noun only references, it is possible to present shorter or longer, and more or less detailed representations of the same information.
 * **Coreference**: By using multiple sentences for describing an object, we can use pronoun references such as "it", which must be resolved to the correct object in order for the information to make sense. eg `There is a chest.
 It is red` vs. `There is a red chest.`
 * **Entailment**: We can avoid listing certain information that can be concluded from other pieces of evidence.
 For example, if the contents of the container are listed, then we expect that the container is open.
 * **Ambiguity**: Using elements such as paraphrasing, grouping, coreference and other writing techniques, we can write information that is very ambiguous `There is a container in the room.
 It is red.
 It also has a pen in it.` or more specific `There is an open red chest in the room.
 The open red chest has a pen in it`.
-Likewise grouping can introduce complex amibuities, for example `There are two chests in the room, a red one and a blue one.
+Likewise, grouping can introduce complex ambiguities, for example `There are two chests in the room, a red one and a blue one.
 The red one has a pen in it.` indicates that we have a red chest and a blue chest, and that the red chest is open and has a pen and the blue chest is either locked or closed.
 * **Distractors**: It is very easy to add decorative but meaningless text into a description that an agent must learn to ignore, for example `A chest, barely noticeably red underneath layers of dust and cobwebs, lies dormant in a forgotten corner.` really only contains the basic knowledge that a red chest is in the room (although likely more interesting to read for human players).